 I only select one choice?

-Ranked-Choice Voting or "Instant Run-Off Voting," allows voters to rank up to three candidates, in order of preference, when marking their ballots.
-Ranked-choice voting eliminates the need for run-off elections, and is approved for use in Berkeley, Oakland and San Leandro.
+Ranked-Choice Voting or "Instant Run-Off Voting," allows voters to rank up to five candidates, in order of preference, when marking their ballots.
+Ranked-choice voting eliminates the need for run-off elections, and is approved for use in Albany, Berkeley, Oakland and San Leandro.

 Yes.
 Your vote will count only once for that candidate.